Thomas & Mack Center

 Wesley Moves Up Scoring Ladder

-BYU's defense has been a large part of the Cougars success this year as is evident by BYU's recent losses.
-Only five teams have shot 50 percent or better against BYU but four have been in the last seven outings.
+BYU's defense has been a large part of the Cougars success this year as is evident by BYU's two wins this week when BYU held its opponents to 29 percent shooting, including 20 percent on threes.
+BYU held Utah to its season low in FG percentage (30.9) and FGs made (17).
+Only five teams have shot 50 percent or better against BYU but four came in the last half of the conference season.
 Wyoming shot 51 percent; CSU 58.5; UNM 51; and Utah 56 percent (UNLV nearly hit the mark at 48 percent).
 Arizona is the other team at 54 percent.
 In BYU's four other losses, S. Alabama shot .490, UNM .452, Utah .429 and AFA .392.
 The Cougars rank first in the MWC in both field goal percentage defense and three-point field goal percentage defense.
 The Cougars held SDSU to 34.5 percent and AFA to 33 percent.
-They have held opponents below a 40 percent shooting in 15 games.
-BYU is 14-1 in those games (exception - at Air Force).
-BYU holds opponents to 65 points.
-Individually BYU has had outstanding defensive efforts, including Terrell Lyday helping hold Eddie House of Arizona State to a 0-16 night -- the only time House has gone without a field goal in his career.
+They have held opponents below a 40 percent shooting in 17 games.
+BYU is 16-1 in those games (exception - at Air Force).
+BYU holds opponents to 63.9 points.
+Individually BYU has had outstanding defensive efforts, including Michael Vranes containing Lamont Long Thursday and Terrell Lyday helping hold Eddie House of Arizona State to a 0-16 night -- the only time House has gone without a field goal in his career.

 On the Boards

-BYU is pulling down 34.4 rebounds per game and its opponents 34.7.
-The Cougars are 13-0 when they have out rebounded their opponents and 5-9 when the opposition totalled more boards.
+BYU is pulling down 34.5 rebounds per game and its opponents 35.3.
+The Cougars are 13-0 when they have out rebounded their opponents and 7-9 when the opposition totalled more boards.
+BYU has been out boarded in both tournament games this week but has received an out standing effort from Eric Nielsen, who is averaging 10 rpg this week.
 BYU had 42 rbs vs. SDSU, the seventh time over 40 this year and first time in last 10 games.
-Mekeli Wesley leads BYU with 5.9 rebounds per game, including a team-best 123 defensive boards.
-Silester Rivers, now out for the year, has a team-high 40 offensive rebounds (Wesley and Nielsen have 35 and Cooper 32).
+Mekeli Wesley leads BYU with 5.8 rebounds per game, including a team-best 129 defensive boards.
+Nielsen has a team-high 40 offensive rebounds (along with Silester Rivers, now out for the year.
+Wesley and Cooper have 39 and Cooper 34.
 BYU was out boarded in nine of its 14 MWC games (Utah, UNM, AFA, Wyo, Utah, UNM, UNLV, CSU, Wyoming).